 Study abroad will introduce you to a new culture, a new way of life.
 You will learn to recognize and appreciate how culture determines values and behaviors.
-Study abroad will help you develop skills and give you experiences a classroom setting could never provide.
+Study abroad will help you develop skills and give you experiences a classroom setting will never provide.
 In addition to making friends around the world, study abroad will increase your self confidence and will have a lasting impact on your world view.

 Students may take up to 7 credits (minimal of 5 credits) while studying in Parma.
 Classes include Fine Arts, Italian I & II, Exploration in the Arts, Photography, Guitar, Hand Drumming with Jim Donovan (drummer from Rusted Root), and several others.